Tahirepic/ThaheerDemo/README.md

 # ThaheerDemo
-this is my first Git Repository
+this is my first Git Repository.
+Author- Thaheer shaik